orbis-dei/orbis-dei.github.io/content/places/pl-basilica-of-the-annunciation-of-the-blessed-virgin-mary.md

 #### Author's Note

-The monastery has published an excellent history of the shrine [here](https://lezajsk.bernardyni.pl/historia/) (in Polish).  -JMM
+The monastery has published an excellent history of the shrine [here](https://lezajsk.bernardyni.pl/historia/) (in Polish).

+- JMM